-After your registration form is received, a formalized email confirmation is sent to you by July 31, 2013.
-Please review the confirmation letter very closely and confirm that all of the information is correct.
+After registering your beers during the July 1 – July 10 beer registration window, you will receive a confirmation.
+Please review the confirmation page very closely to ensure that all of the information is correct.
 Spelling and capitalization counts!
-Once you sign off, all of your information for the competition and festival program are taken from this.
-This confirmation includes:
+Once you sign off, this information is used for the competition details, festival program and festival banner.

-- You may change beer entries at this time, but only into categories that have not closed.
-Please contact Chris Williams at 720-473-7671 or Williams@brewersassociation.org to confirm there is space in your desired category before making changes stating that all of your information is correct.
+You may change beer entries at this time, but only into categories that have not closed.
+Please contact Chris Williams at 720-473-7671 or email@example.com to confirm there is space in your desired category before making changes.

 - Do not change categories on your labels!